|

 preparatory schools.
 The Art Museum houses the work of

-permanent galleries, a state-of-the-art planetarium and observatory, and an
+eleven permanent galleries, a state-of-the-art planetarium and observatory,

 |